Smíchov: History

 Founder of the firm was the coppersmith and inventor Franz Ringhoffer (1744–1827), native of Müllendorf (nowadays in the Austrian province of Burgenland near the Hungarian border), who arrived in Prague in 1769.
 He set up his workshop in the Old Town and produced brewery pans besides distillery and agrarian technical equipment.
 His son Joseph (1785–1847) established a hammer mill in Kamenice and extended the business by adapting it to the manufacture of special products for sugar factories and distilleries.
 Joseph's son Franz (II) (1817–1873), the first Baron Ringhoffer, obtained by government decree a concession for the manufacture of all categories of metal work and machinery for the whole country.
 He perceived the opportunity offered by railway development and started in 1852 the production of vehicles in Smichov, where he added an iron-foundry.
 The Works became the largest rolling-stock factory in the former Austrian Empire and then in Czechoslovakia.

-Between 1945 and 1989, the district contained a monument dedicated to Soviet tanks in World War II, which was located in Štefánik square.
+Between 1945 and 1989, a monument dedicated to Soviet tanks in World War II, stood in Štefánik Square.
 The monument was removed shortly after the Velvet Revolution and a new glass-and-steel building designed by French architect Jean Nouvel became a symbol of the district.
 An angel (anděl in Czech) from Wim Wenders' movie Wings of Desire is etched into the glass on the façade.
 The local traffic hub was renamed to Anděl from Moskevská (after Moscow).
 The Staropramen brewery is located in Smíchov.

+The area of the Smíchov railway station will be undergoing a major transformation, welcoming nearly 400 000 sqm of residential, administration, commercial and public space.
+The new development will be home to the new Smíchov Elementary school designed by Toronto-based Architecture firm Office Ou.

+Demographics

 Education

 The Lycée Français de Prague, the French international school, is in Smíchov.